 How Common is Sick Building Syndrome?

 Although it's mainly limited to developed nations, sick building syndrome has become a global concern and received global attention.
 An examination of 37 buildings throughout California found that all of the buildings had very ineffective filtering systems.
 Furthermore, many buildings failed to meet ventilation standards.
 Is it for lack of codes or lack of enforcement?
 Well, researchers called for regulators to implement more complete building inspections.

 Effects on the Workplace

-Some might expect hospitals to be exempt from indoor air quality problems, right?
-Well, surprisingly, a survey by the Finnish Institute of Occupational Health found that hospital staff experience indoor air-related symptoms more even often than office workers!
-Because of the unique environmental needs of hospitals, they recommended the development of a model for resolving indoor air problems.
+Some might expect hospitals to be exempt from indoor air quality concerns, right?
+Well, surprisingly, a survey by the Finnish Institute of Occupational Health found that hospital staff experienced indoor air-related symptoms more even often than office workers!
+Because of the unique environmental needs of hospitals, they recommended the development of a model for resolving indoor air concerns.
 I agree, the effects of inhaling air contamination are absolutely indisputable, especially those with compromised immune systems.
-Every hospital should have a task force specifically created to address air quality problems.
+Every hospital should have a task force specifically created to address air quality concerns.